-MLD is a specialized form of massage that has powerful cleansing, relaxing, pain relieving & immunological effects.
+Professional one day MLD course, this is a specialized form of massage that has powerful cleansing, relaxing, pain relieving & immunological effects however it is easy to learn with our expert tutors.
 It is a gentle, flowing, rhythmic massage and can be applied to a wide range of physical conditions to great effect.

 Our course, as with many MLD courses on offer today, is similar to the German Vodder techniques and has been devised by our top tutors who are experts in their fields making sure you get the latest up to date information and techniques.